alsyundawy/big-sur-micropatcher/README.md

 Using the command line option `/Volumes/Install\ macOS\ Big\ Sur/patch-kexts.sh --saveboot` modifies the SystemPlatform.plist to include most compatible systems supported here iMac 2009, iMac 2010, all 2011-2013 Macs.

-Deprecated: Forcing iMac12,x Mid 2011 models to run without OpenCore users may use this option  `/Volumes/Install\ macOS\ Big\ Sur/patch-kexts.sh --nikey22`
+Deprecated: Forcing iMac12,x Mid 2011 models to run without OpenCore users may use this option  `/Volumes/Install\ macOS\ Big\ Sur/patch-kexts.sh --nikey22`.
+Just use the install-setvars.sh utility in step 7 as usual then.

 You may use this patcher as a 100% replacement to the current original.
 No features have been deleted.
 There are only enhancements.